-- 1 < or > to Tgrp and press the Menu Select button directly below Tgrp.
-The display shows the last Talkgroup that was selected and stored. - 2 Perform one of the following actions: - or v to Preset for the preset preprogrammed Talkgroup. - ✓ or ✓ to the required Talkgroup. - 3 Press the Menu Select button directly below Sel to save the currently selected Talkgroup and return to the Home screen.
+- for to Tgrp and press the Menu Select button directly below Tgrp.
+The display shows the last Talkgroup that was selected and stored. - 2 Perform one of the following actions: - \checkmark or \checkmark to Preset for the preset preprogrammed Talkgroup. - ▲ or to the required Talkgroup. - 3 Press the Menu Select button directly below Sel to save the currently selected Talkgroup and return to the Home screen.

 If the encryption key associated to the new Talkgroup is erased, you hear a momentary key fail tone and the display shows Key fail.